Exposition: a discourse of information. (Often necessary, but also challenging to handle skillfully.)

 One good case in point is Lee Child’s Killing Floor, where Jack Reacher has to do a fair amount of sleuthing to figure out who killed his brother.
 When it becomes clear that a massive currency counterfeiting operation is at the root of the crime, Reacher realizes he needs to learn all he can about how counterfeiting is done and how the operation might plausibly work.
 There’s a lot of exposition for readers to wade through on the many aspects of counterfeiting craft, most of which works well because Reacher knows nothing about it at the start.
 So we learn as he learns, and it’s pretty fascinating.

-Because the information is broken up and delivered in the context of a variety of live scenes rather than static narrative exposition–Reacher talking to experts, Reacher reading about counterfeiting, Reacher thinking through what he’s learned and discussing it with his colleagues, Reacher spying on the bad guys to learn aspects of their operation–there’s a compelling puzzle that comes together piece by piece before a dramatic “aha!” moment.
+Because the information is broken up and delivered in the context of a variety of live scenes rather than static narrative exposition–Reacher talking to experts, Reacher reading about counterfeiting, Reacher thinking through what he’s learned and discussing it, Reacher spying on the bad guys to learn aspects of their operation–there’s a compelling puzzle that comes together piece by piece before a dramatic “aha!” moment.
 It’s all very well done, in large part because the research supports a compelling mystery within a mystery and the question of where these counterfeiters are getting their paper.

 The sterling virtue of exposition is unobtrusiveness